wp-plugins/uptolike-share/readme.txt

 == Installation ==
 1. Go to Plugins -> Add New
 2. Search for Uptolike
-3. Install the plugin called *Uptolike Share Buttons* and activate it
+3. Install the plugin called *Uptolike Social Share Buttons* and activate it
 4. Adjust your settings
 5. Request and fill the secret key field, if you want to receive the statistics
 6. Enjoy!